joooKiwi/collection/README.md

 It retrieves notions from `Javascript`, `Java`, `Kotlin`, `PHP` and `C#`.

+Also, all the features are based on immutability.

 _(Maybe other languages will be integrated, only the future will tell it)_

 ## Publication location